StackMCP

 The Backend Developer Stack -- Combining Everything

-These five servers cover the core systems that backend developers interact with daily.
-Together, they create a workflow where your assistant understands the full vertical slice of your application:
+These five servers cover the core systems backend developers interact with daily:

-1. Data Layer: PostgreSQL MCP reads schemas, runs queries, and generates migrations.
-Redis MCP inspects the cache and verifies data consistency.
+1. Data Layer: PostgreSQL MCP runs queries and generates migrations.
+Redis MCP inspects the cache.

-2. Infrastructure: Docker MCP manages your local development environment and troubleshoots container issues.
+2. Infrastructure: Docker MCP manages your local development environment.

 3. Collaboration: GitHub MCP handles PRs, code reviews, and issue management.

-4. Reliability: Sentry MCP monitors errors and performance, feeding production insights directly into your development workflow.
+4. Reliability: Sentry MCP monitors errors and feeds production insights into your workflow.

-For a pre-configured setup with all five servers, check out the Backend Developer Stack on stackmcp.dev.
-It includes ready-to-paste configurations for Claude Code, Cursor, Windsurf, and other supported clients.
+For a pre-configured setup, grab the Backend Developer Stack -- ready-to-paste configs for Claude Code, Cursor, Windsurf, and other clients.

 Related Stacks